 ‘Story telling is what makes us different from cattle.
 When you see two people together you think: Ah, there is a story there!’
 (Achebe, 2003)

-Our three research studies had different aims and were carried out in different contexts, and at different times.
+Our research studies had different aims and were carried out in different contexts, and at different times.
 Author2 explored IK and worldview for use in school science together with a rural community in KwaZulu-Natal (KZN) from 2009-2013.
 Author1 sought to understand what relevant science meant for a rural community, in a different area of KZN, from 2002-2006.
 Blessing’s study (2012-2013) is set in an urban context.
-He seeks to understand learners’ and teachers’ knowledge about medicinal plants and their attitudes towards the integration of that knowledge into the science curriculum.
-The uniting aspects of the three research studies is the deep personal interest and the desire to be socially responsive to issues affecting communities.
-The researchers, inevitably so, had to overcome several barriers in order to achieve their individual objectives.
-These barriers could have created dilemmas within the minds of the researchers and they include language barriers, community expectations, personal and academic agendas, and the need to harmonise the power imbalances between researcher and participant voices.
+He sought to understand learners’ and teachers’ knowledge about medicinal plants and their attitudes towards the integration of that knowledge into the science curriculum.
+The uniting aspects of these research studies is the deep personal interest and the desire to be socially responsive to issues affecting communities – an interest that was stirred by lived experiences.
+The researchers had to overcome several barriers in order to achieve their individual, and research, objectives.
+The barriers include language, religious beliefs, community expectations, personal and academic agendas, and the need to harmonise the power imbalances between researcher and participant voices.

-Position statements or ‘personal stories’ shaped our research in the following ways, as shown in Figure 1.
-Here we each summarise how key elements, all interconnected, are centred around our personal stories.
+Our personal stories shaped our research in the ways shown in Figure 1.
+Here we summarise how key elements, all interconnected, are centred around our personal stories.

 [Insert Figure 1 ]

-Constance’s story and key features as it appears in aspects of her research is denoted by 1; Moyra, 2; and Blessings, 3.
-We expand on what the key aspects are in the section below.
+1. Author2: My interest and choice to do the study in a rural community was influenced by my rural upbringing.
+The perspectives of rural communities is often overlooked in both education and research, hence the choice of using participative methodology.
+I understood the community participants not as mere providers of data, but fellow human beings who could contribute to both education and research.
+The participative framework allowed for the expression of Ubuntu in researcher-community relationships, allowing for sharing of power, responsibility and ownership during the study.
+It was necessary to engage the whole community: Elders, teachers and students, communicating in the local language for respectful representation.
+Communicating in isiZulu enhanced participation, resulting not only in rich data, but also in community emancipation – students, teachers and Elders making suggestions on what the science curriculum for their context could look like.

-1. Author2: My choice to do a study in a rural community was influenced by my personal history of being raised in a village.
-I understood the community and their experiences not to be providers of data for my quest for indigenous knowledge, but fellow human beings who too had life stories worth listening to.
-I found The participative framework most appropriate for the study as this would allow for sharing of responsibility, ownership and knowledge.
-It was necessary to engage the whole community: Elders, teachers and students, communicating in their home language for more accurate representation.
-Establishing relationships based on trust was a key element of this study.
-I soon realized how limited University protocols were as I learnt from cultural guides (Vilakahi & Taiapa, 2013) the existence of community cultural protocols.
-Although I compiled the report for this study, the language, stories and perspectives of the community will be always present.
+As an outsider to the community, I needed cultural guidance (Vilakahi & Taiapa, 2013).
+I realized how limited University ethical contracts were as I learnt local protocols from my cultural guides.
+Although I compiled the report for this study, the language, stories and perspectives of the community will always be present.